Contributed By Cassels Brock & Blackwell LLP

 While the federal and provincial Crown have the discretionary power to designate lands as withdrawn or not open for mining activity, and to withdraw land for the creation of parks, existing mineral claims or mining leases have typically not been subject to withdrawals unless compensation has been paid.

-The development of mining projects in Canada is subject to environmental regulation at both the federal and provincial level, and requires, among other things, environmental impact assessments to be conducted prior to commencing operations, and sometimes even at various stages of development.
+The development of mining projects in Canada is subject to environmental regulation at both the federal and provincial levels, and requires, among other things, environmental impact assessments to be conducted prior to commencing operations, and sometimes even at various stages of development.
 The objective is to determine whether approval for a mining operation should be granted based on the project’s environmental impacts.
-Even where a mining project receives approval from the various environmental authorities, obligations will be imposed for rehabilitation and restoration activities on lands and the environment that are affected following the completion of the project or mine closure.
+Even where a mining project receives approval from the various environmental authorities, obligations will be imposed for rehabilitation and restoration activities on lands and the environment affected following the completion of the project or mine closure.
 In Canada, environmental regulation is shared between the federal government and the provincial governments.
 Municipalities are also getting more involved in environmental regulation, and municipal by-laws and permitting requirements are important aspects of review prior to and while implementing a mining project.

-The provinces and the territories (other than Nunavut) are primarily responsible for matters within their boundaries and regulate, among other things, the extraction and transformation of natural resources (forestry, pulp and paper, mineral resources, and fossil fuels) as well as other industries, such as renewable energy production (wind energy, hydroelectricity and cogeneration).
+The provinces and the territories (other than Nunavut) are primarily responsible for matters within their boundaries and regulate, among other things, the extraction and transformation of natural resources (forestry, pulp and paper, mineral resources and fossil fuels) as well as other industries, such as renewable energy production (wind energy, hydroelectricity and cogeneration).
 In British Columbia, the EMPR is responsible for the protection and reclamation of land and watercourses affected by mining activity, while the ENV is responsible for broader environmental impacts and the EAO is responsible for overseeing environmental assessment processes.

 The environmental assessment process generally seeks to determine and predict the environmental impact of proposed mine development initiatives before they are carried out, and generates detailed environmental terms and conditions for mine construction and operation.